-Since 2011, when the first school in our Trust opened, we have raised funds from parental donations in support of the Extra-Curricular programme of the West London Free School.
+Since 2011, when the first school in our Trust opened, we have raised funds from parental donations in support of the Co-Curricular programme of the West London Free School.

-In 2017, further to input from our stakeholders, we embarked on an external fundraising programme to fund projects across all four schools in the Knowledge Schools Trust, with particular focus on those listed below.
+Further to input from our stakeholders, we have embarked on an external fundraising programme to fund projects across all four schools in the Knowledge Schools Trust, with particular focus on those listed below.

 The expansion of our musical excellence programme at the West London Free School to enable us to:

 - send some of our best singers to the high end Rodolfus Choral Courses each summer.
 We would like to raise enough money to send up to ten pupils per year at a total annual cost of £7,000 (£700 per pupil).

 - fund an ambitious choral and orchestral Christmas production.
 In 2017 our choir performed Birtten's Ceremony of Carols and the school orchestra accompanied a live screening of The Snowman at St Paul's Church, Hammersmith.
 In 2018 our choirs and orchestra performed Vaughan William's Lark Ascending and the Five Mystical Songs.
 In 2019 our orchestra played live to a screening of Wallace & Gromit: The Wrong Trousers.
 In 2020 we were able to live stream, via YouTube, performances by our string group, wind ensemble and choirs of Lessons and Carols!
 In 2021 our choirs and orchestra performed classics from selected video games.
 Our costs include venue hire, performance rights and music hire.

 Co-Curricular Activities for All at the West London Free School

 We offer a rich and ambitious extra-curricular programme that is free at the point of use.
 While parents are asked to make a voluntary monthly contribution to fund the programme, not all parents have the financial means to do so.
 We aim to raise £10,000 per year to contribute to the shortfall that this brings ensuring that disadvantage is not a barrier to participation.